 In this study annual mean throughfall, stemflow and bulk precipitation fluxes are used through which differences in dry deposition factor caused by seasonal changes in pollution climate and canopy characteristics are neglected.
-The assumption that Mg^{2+} , Ca^{2+} and K^+ containing particles are deposited with equal efficiency as Na+ containing particles introduces an error, as the particle size distribution of these constituents is not necessarily the same (Milford and Davidson, 1985).
+The assumption that $Mg^{2+}$ , $Ca^{2+}$ and $K^+$ containing particles are deposited with equal efficiency as Na+ containing particles introduces an error, as the particle size distribution of these constituents is not necessarily the same (Milford and Davidson, 1985).
 There will be a shift in the size distribution towards particles with smaller radii with increasing distance to source areas and/or lower relative humidity (Fitzgerald, 1975).

-4.2 Throughfall fluxes compared to open field fluxes
+4.2 Estimates of open field deposition fluxes without measurements